 That being said, there are many fees, taxes, debts, and other costs that may be deducted from your death benefit if your estate is named as your beneficiary.
 Be sure to consult with investment and insurance professional Sim Gakhar if you are considering including your life insurance policy as a part of your estate.

-If an individual has set beneficiaries on their life insurance policy and has also created a will for their estate, the two items remain separate.
+If an individual has set beneficiaries on their life insurance policy and has also created a will for their estate, click here to lean how to create a will, the two items remain separate.

 There are some instances where an individual may name a beneficiary in their will that is different than the one named on their insurance policy.
 In this case in Canada, the life insurance beneficiary listed on the policy is always upheld before the will beneficiary.